 In our testing the SteelSeries Arctis 7 lasted 16 hours 32 minutes, but you might get a little more out of that, as we tested at a higher volume than most people choose to listen at.

 The SteelSeries offers wired and wireless connectivity options.
-When going wireless, it uses a USB dongle compatible with PC, Playstation 4, Xbox One, and the Nintendo Switch when it is docked.
-For wired connections there’s a 3.5mm cord, though you lose out on the various software features and multiple audio channels.
+When going wireless, it uses a USB dongle compatible with PC, Playstation 4, and the Nintendo Switch when it is docked.
+For wired connections to the Xbox One and undocked Nintendo Switch there’s a 3.5mm cord, though you lose out on the various software features and multiple audio channels.

 According to SteelSeries, the Arctis 7 has a 40 foot range.
 I haven’t run into anything contradicting that—walking around my apartment never presented any issues.